Rock Your Network®: Never Burn a Bridge

 6. Communicate your value and put key points “above the fold.”
 One recruiter on LinkedIn told me he reads 200 to 300 resumes a DAY, seven days a week.
 You have GOT to stand out!
 Address the unspoken question early on: “Why should I hire you?”

 7. When responding to a job posting, be sure you clearly read the ad and assess your qualifications.
 Companies don’t have time to meet with unqualified applicants.
-According to one finance recruiter, “Candidates must be an exact match before a company looks at them.”
+One finance recruiter said, “Candidates must be an exact match before a company looks at them.”

-8. Create a Twitter-worthy value statement about yourself.
+8. Create an X-worthy (formerly Twitter) value statement about yourself.
 That’s in 140 – 280 characters or less.
 This can become your brand statement used on social networking sites, when networking, and during interviews.
-Here’s mine: “I work with rock stars at work who want to win gigs, promotions, and salary bumps.”
+Here’s mine: “Get known, get connected, and rock your career!”
 This gets people to say, “Tell me more!”
 That’s your goal.

 9. If you know someone at a company, give them a call.
 Networking is the No. 1 method used by candidates to get jobs.
-In SilkRoad’s 2017 Source of Hire Study, employee referrals were the No. 1 source for external hires at companies.
+In JobVite’s study, employee referrals were the No. 1 source for external hires at companies.

-Wendy Terwelp works with high potentials through the c-suite.
-Her clients regularly win promotions, salary bumps, and gigs that are a right fit for their brands and goals.
+Wendy Terwelp works with high-potential professionals through the C-suite.
+Her clients regularly win promotions, salary increases, and dream gigs.
 Schedule your strategy call today and learn how Wendy can help YOU be a rock star at work!

 Revealing Your Personal Power in the Workplace